 What does ‘resilience’ mean in practice?
-New global campaign has one answer27/01/2016 - by the Climate Centre
+New global campaign has one answer

 The ICRC, International Federation and Devex – a prominent media platform for the global development community – yesterday jointly launched a three-week Resilience in Action online campaign, centring on “the practical realities of resilience building”.